Georges Emile Barbier

 Glasgow Chess Club champion (Outram Cup) 1892 and 1893.
 Served as president of Glasgow Chess Club.

-Edited a chess column in the Glasgow Weekly Citizen.
-Barbier is connected to the famous Saavedra study.
+Mr Barbier, who edited a chess column in the Glasgow Weekly Citizen, has an important connection to the famous Saavedra study.

 Alan McGowan